cyclr/docs/pages/v2/04-embedding/04-launch/07-orbit.md

 When you generate the ORBIT URL, it's valid for 5-minutes and for a single request only, so you need to pass your user to the URL immediately and one time only.

-> Note: After you deploy ORBIT, your console displays an API User.
+> **Note**: After you deploy ORBIT, your console displays an API User.
 The API User has access to the account, but they can’t sign in to the Cyclr interface.

 </section>